muru2005/gdg_final_lms_helper/README.md

 -  `POST /api/sync-assignments/`- Sync the assingments to the firestore
 -  `POST /api/get-assignments` - get assignments from the firestore of a particular user
 -  ` POST /api/mark-submitted` - To ensure the assignment once clicked submmited in the mail no longer the remainder for it is sent through the mail
--   `POST /unssubscribe`   - To handle sunsubscribe requests for teh cron reminder email
+-   `POST /unsubscribe`   - To handle unsubscribe requests for teh cron reminder email
--   `POST/sync-calendar` -TO sybnc the assignments with the google calendar
+-   `POST/sync-calendar` -TO sync the assignments with the google calendar
--
+-     `POST/trigger-reminders`-send the assignment reminders to the sutdent's email
  ## Usage

 1. Start both backend and frontend servers